Princess Maria Immacolata of the Two Sicilies

-Princess Maria Immaculata of Bourbon-Two Sicilies (Full Italian name: Maria Immacolata Clementina, Principessa di Borbone delle Due Sicilie) (14 April 1844, Naples, Kingdom of the Two Sicilies – 18 February 1899, Vienna, Austria) was the fifth child and second-eldest daughter of Ferdinand II of the Two Sicilies and Maria Theresa of Austria.
+Princess Maria Immaculata of the Two Sicilies (Full Italian name: Maria Immaculata Clementina, Principessa di Borbone delle Due Sicilie) (14 April 1844, Naples, Kingdom of the Two Sicilies – 18 February 1899, Vienna, Austria) was the fifth child and second-eldest daughter of Ferdinand II of the Two Sicilies and Maria Theresa of Austria.
 Through her marriage to Archduke Karl Salvator of Austria, Maria Immaculata became an Austrian archduchess.

 Early life

 Archduchess Maria Immaculata of Austria-Tuscany, 1874.

 Maria Immaculata was modest and reserved growing up and was jokingly called by her father "Petitta."
 Her mother, Maria Theresa, detested parties and court life and instead, she devoted herself to the care of her children and sewing.

 After the fall of the Kingdom of the Two Sicilies during the Expedition of the Thousand, the royal family fled to Rome where they resided at the Quirinal Palace at the invitation of the Pope Pius IX.